 Having disk groups that contain many disks and VxVM objects causes the private region to fill.
 In the case of large disk groups that are expected to contain more than several hundred disks and VxVM objects, disks should be set up with larger private areas.
 A major portion of a private region provides space for a disk group configuration database that contains records for each VxVM object in that disk group.
 Because each configuration record takes up 256 bytes (or half a block), the number of records that can be created in a disk group can be estimated from the configuration database copy size.
 The copy size in blocks can be obtained from the output of the command vxdg list diskgroup as the value of the permlen parameter on the line starting with the string "config:".
 This value is the smallest of the len values for all copies of the configuration database in the disk group.
 The amount of remaining free space in the configuration database is shown as the value of the free parameter.
-An example is shown in "Displaying Disk Group Information" on page 149.
-One way to overcome the problem of running out of free space is to split the affected disk group into two separate disk groups.
-See "Reorganizing the Contents of Disk Groups" on page 169 for details.
+An example is shown in "Displaying Disk Group Information" on page 126.

-For information on backing up and restoring disk group configurations, see "Backing Up and Restoring Disk Group Configuration Data" on page 188.
+For information on backing up and restoring disk group configurations, see "Backing Up and Restoring Disk Group Configuration Data" on page 147.